 Hearing loss often happens gradually, and can sneak up on you without you realizing that there is a problem.
-Often getting on top of problems early is an important way of minimizing the impact that they have on your life, and when it comes to hearing, getting expert advice as soon as possible can really improve your quality of life.
+Often getting on top of problems early is an important way of minimizing the impact that they have on your life and when it comes to hearing, getting expert advice as soon as possible can really improve the quality of life.
 Knowing what to look for is one way of working out whether you need to have a hearing test.

 Checklist of Symptoms to Consider

-Do you have difficulty hearing when you are talking on the telephone?
+- Do you have difficulty hearing when you are talking on the telephone?

-Do your family or friends complain that you have the television or music turned up too loud?
+- Do your family or friends complain that you have the television or music turned up too loud?

-Do you find that you are constantly asking people to repeat themselves?
+- Do you find that you are constantly asking people to repeat themselves

-Do you have to strain to hear a conversation if there is a lot of noise in the background?
+- Do you have to strain to hear a conversation if there is a lot of noise in the background?

-Does it seem like everyone seems to be mumbling, or not talking clearly?
+- Does it seem like everyone seems to be mumbling, or not talking clearly?

-Do you often misunderstand what people are saying and find that you are often responding inappropriately to their questions?
+- Do you often misunderstand what people are saying and find that you are often responding inappropriately to their questions?

-Does it seem more difficult to understand the speech of women and children?
+- Does it seem more difficult to understand the speech of women and children?

-Do you often find that people get annoyed with you because you don’t seem to understand what they are talking about?
+- Do you often find that people get annoyed with you because you don’t seem to understand what they are talking about?

-Perhaps it's Time for a Hearing Test
+Perhaps it's time for a hearing assessment?